PELVIC FLOOR PHYSICAL THERAPY

 What to expect:

-Pelvic Pain & Pelvic Floor Dysfunction Specialist, Amber Day, PT, DPT, is an internally trained pelvic floor clinician, and specializes in treatment of the prenatal & postpartum athlete.
+Pelvic Pain & Pelvic Floor Dysfunction Specialists, Julie Aviles, PT, DPT, Maddy Axon, PT, DPT, Amber Day, PT, DPT, and Aimee Shelton, PT, DPT are internally trained pelvic floor clinicians and specialize in treatment of the prenatal & postpartum athlete.

 PRENATAL & POSTPARTUM PHYSICAL THERAPY